wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 errors are not updating the API Username & Password in the settings.

 = Do I have to edit code to make this work? = Absolutely not!
-Just install the plugin, add your username & password in the settings and then use the shortcode.
-Simple!
+Just install the plugin, add your api username & api password in the settings and then use the shortcode [dudamobile_preview]  Simple!

 = Does this use all the API functions =